-Program Description and Learning Objectives:
+Program Description and Learning Objectives

 The discovery, production, and use of energy in modern societies has profound and far-reaching economic, political, and environmental effects.
-As energy is one of CSM's core statutory missions, it is appropriate that CSM offer a program of study that not only addresses the scientific and technical aspects of energy production and use but its broader social impacts as well.
+As energy is one of Mines’ core statutory missions, it is appropriate that Mines offer a program of study that not only addresses the scientific and technical aspects of energy production and use but its broader social impacts as well.
 The Energy Minor program is intended to provide engineering students with a deeper understanding of the complex role energy technology plays in modern societies by meeting the following learning objectives:

 - Students will gain a broad understanding of the scientific, engineering, environmental, economic and social aspects of the production, delivery, and utilization of energy as it relates to the support of current and future civilization both regional and worldwide.